Scale your business with our modular plugins.

 highlighting code block

 Make sure you are using PHP version 5.6 or up.
-On top of that, also check that you are using WordPress version 5.6 or up.
-The plugin will only work with those.
+Additionally, ensure you are using WordPress version 5.6 or later.
+The plugin will only work with those specific items.
 You can display more than 15 custom languages with the plugin.
 Since the plugin comes with lightweight code, it will not affect the speed and performance of your website.

 This is the best option if you need a simple plugin to help you highlight code in your articles.